StephanErb/engineering-notes/content/Algorithms.md

 * Never use the `C` `rand()` function.
 If in doubt, use _Mersenne Twister_.
 * Use random numbers with care.
 Treat them as a scarce resource.
 * In certain parallel setups, _expected_ bounds of randomized algorithms do no longer hold: Consider `n` processes that call operations with _expected_ runtime bounds and that have to be synchronized before and afterwards.
 The runtime will suffer whenever at least one of the processes hits an expensive case.

+## Parallel Algorithms
+PE stands for _processing element_ (i.e., an actively running thread).

+* Start with a simple PRAM algorithms and take as many PEs as you want to and place them in an appropriate layout (e.g., hypercube, 3D-cube, 2D-grid).
+This allows you to learn about the problem and how it can be parallelized.
+Commonly, the next step is then to apply _Brent's Principle_ to make the algorithm more efficient by reducing the number of PEs.
+This can be done by decoupling the strict mapping of elements to PEs and assigning $\frac{n}{p}$ elements per PE for a now arbitrary $p$.

+* Obviously, PEs should never idle.
+This implies several things:
+    - Tree-shaped communication paths and pipelining can help to distribute data more quickly, so that all PEs can start working earlier.
+    - Expose the parallelization from the beginning (e.g., don't spawn threads for the multiple recursive calls within a recursive algorithms such as quicksort)

+* Load balancing is important at the core of many parallel algorithms.
+Some examples:
+    - Sample sort uses samples to find splitters that split up the data in (hopefully) equally sized chunks.
+Each PE is then responsible to sort one of these chunks.
+    - Prefix-sums / scan operations are commonly used to enumerate items on the different PEs.
+Knowing how many of these items exist in total and on each predecessor PE, the items can be distributed equally.
+    - Master-Worker does not scale very well :-).

+* Long paths (e.g., linked-lists, long paths within trees) are difficult to parallelize.
+Sorting the nodes of a path (e.g., via _list ranking_ based on _doubling_ and _independent set removal_) and storing them in an array, enables parallelization.
+Every PE can then operate on a particular index-range on the array.

+## Algorithm Engineering
+Always run your experiments on:

+* different architectures (e.g., current Intel, AMD, MIPS to cover both CISC and RISC architectures)
+* different types of inputs (e.g., uniformly distributed, skewed)

 [Level Ancestor Queries]: http://cg.scs.carleton.ca/~morin/teaching/5408/refs/bf-c04.pdf